How to Install GitHub Desktop on Ubuntu 22.04 or 20.04

 sudo apt install github-desktop

-Method 3: Install GitHub Desktop with Flatpak and Flathub on Ubuntu 22.04 or 20.04
+Option 3: Install GitHub Desktop on Ubuntu via Flatpak and Flathub

 The third method to install GitHub Desktop on Ubuntu involves using Flatpak, a powerful utility that simplifies installing and managing Linux applications.